honeyedoasis/momen/README.md

 1. A chrome / firefox extension to read your authentication token from momen
 2. An exe file which you pass in your token and username to download the files

+If you want to share the links or need help, [visit the discord](https://discord.com/invite/2umr6nQ9e9)

 # Instructions

 1. Go to releases https://github.com/honeyedoasis/momen/releases